alexander-schreiner/alexander-schreiner.github.io/_posts/2021-08-20-enforce-consistent-coding-styles-using-editorconfig-file.md

 ## Creating the file

 To get started you'll need to create a `.editorconfig` file at root of your project.
 Next, you are free to specify whatever coding standard you wish.
 Please refer to [the official EditorConfig specification](https://editorconfig-specification.readthedocs.io/) and the [list of all EditorConfig properties](https://github.com/editorconfig/editorconfig/wiki/EditorConfig-Properties).
 You may also refer to [well-known projects using EditorConfig](https://github.com/editorconfig/editorconfig/wiki/Projects-Using-EditorConfig) for inspiration.
+The `.editorconfig` should be in your version control systems as any other normal file.

 To host an example we will be give you the following `.editorconfig`, which is a mix of code style settings for Go, JavaScript, PHP & Markdown files:
 ```ini